IsaacCanache/ci-cd-v1/README.md

 3.1- GitHub | Configure into you pipeline for access to this OIDC
-  - use the uses solutions AWS for  to autenticate with you OIDC provider, in the field 'role-to-assume' enter you ARN role create previously
+  - use the uses solutions AWS for  to autenticate with you OIDC provider, in the field 'role-to-assume' enter you ARN role created previously
   *NOTE*: You should to use a secret for storage the arn-role value

       - name: Configure AWS credentials via OIDC